Jean (dog)

 Jean, also known as the Vitagraph Dog (1902–1916), was a female collie that starred in silent films.
-Owned and guided by director Laurence Trimble, she was the first canine to have a leading role in motion pictures.
+Owned and guided by director Laurence Trimble, she was one of the first canines to have a leading role in motion pictures.
 Jean was with Vitagraph Studios from 1909, and in 1913 went with Trimble to England to work with Florence Turner in her own independent film company.

 Life and career

 Around 1908, Maine resident and writer Laurence Trimble sold an animal story to a New York magazine.
 In 1909 Trimble visited Vitagraph Studios in New York while doing research for a series of articles called "How Movies Are Made".
 As he chatted with the sole assistant working under Rollin S. Sturgeon, head of the scenario department, he learned that a story of special interest to producer Albert E. Smith had been set aside because it required a dog that could act—not simply do tricks, but to behave naturally on command.
-Trimble scanned the script and said he could train any dog to do what was needed.

-Trimble asked if there were any dogs around, and was told about a stray that hid in the garage and came out only to snatch scraps left by members of the crew.
-Trimble spent an hour coaxing the frightened dog out of hiding, and another half-hour winning his confidence.
-Smith was brought in and saw the dog perform the action the script required.
-"Your dog is wonderful," Smith told Trimble, "but he's too small"—explaining that it would be impossible to see a small dog in medium shots, one of Vitagraph's filmmaking innovations.
-"Oh, he isn't my dog," Trimble replied.
-He told Smith that the little dog was a stray, suggested that he take him home as a pet, and said, "Tomorrow I'll bring you the right dog for the picture."
-The next morning he arrived with his dog, a tri-color Scotch Collie named Jean.
+The next morning Trimble returned with his dog, a tri-color Scotch Collie named Jean.
 "Jean, the Vitagraph Dog" became the first canine to have a leading role in motion pictures.